tobyhodges/fair-research-software/episodes/09-code-documentation.md

   - Reference guides and background information can help developers understand our code sufficiently to modify/extend/repurpose it.

-Before we move on with further code modifications, make sure your virtual development environment is active.

 ::: callout

 ### Activate your virtual environment
-If it is not already active, make sure to activate your virtual environment from the root of your project directory in your command line terminal (e.g. Bash or GitBash):
+If it is not already active, make sure to activate your virtual environment from the root of the software project directory:

 ```bash
 $ source venv_spacewalks/bin/activate # Mac or Linux
 $ source venv_spacewalks/Scripts/activate # Windows
 (venv_spacewalks) $
 ```
 :::

 ## Software-level documentation